 Claudia Müller-Birn is head of the Human-Centered Computing (HCC) Research Group and Professor for Computer Science with focus on human-computer interaction at the Institute of Computer Science at the Freie Universität Berlin.
 Her research on responsible and socio-technical systems entails both an empirical and an engineering dimension.

 Carola Zwick is head of the Embodied Interaction Group and professor of product design with focus on interaction at the Weißensee Academy of Art Berlin.
 She previously worked as research associate at the Berlin University of the Arts and as professor of interface design at the Magdeburg-Stendal University of Applied Sciences.
 She is also co-founder of and partner at the design studio Studio 7.5.

 Prof. Judith Glaser

 Judith Glaser is an interaction designer working for Studio NAND, a Berlin-based design studio specialising in data-driven user interfaces and interactive technologies.
 Her work practice and teaching activities derived from Coding IxD led to her PhD thesis on competencies and configurations of knowledge at the interface of computer science and product-design.

 Peter Sörries is researcher at the Human-Centered Computing (HCC) Research Group at the Institute of Computer Science at the Freie Universität Berlin.
-In his PhD thesis, he investigates the design of artifacts for reflective decision-making involving approaches from research through design, reflective design, and critical design.
+In his PhD thesis, he investigates how particpatory approaches to elicit values of multipli actors can support an heltp to reflect on design processes.